Tesla, Inc. (TSLA) Stock Analysis

 Who Are TSLA's Key Customers?

-- Individual consumers seeking electric vehicles
+- Individual consumers purchasing new or pre-owned Tesla electric vehicles.

 Company Profile